 The Building Innovation Hub and the USGBC National Capital Region hosted a webinar to discuss how DC’s building practitioners—in both design and operations—are simultaneously addressing immediate occupant needs around the current pandemic while also considering long-term implications of those decisions on overall building performance.
-You can watch the full event recording online.

 Guest speakers included:

 - Tommy Wells.
 Director, DC Department of Energy & Environment

 - Mark Bryan.
 Director, National Capital Region Community, USGBC